MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dmaterial9.md

 ---
 # <a name="d3dmaterial9-structure"></a>Struttura D3DMATERIAL9

-Specifica le proprietà dei materiali.
+Specifica le proprietà del materiale.

 ## <a name="syntax"></a>Sintassi